idelfrides/App_Neilyta_Tec_I_Django/README.md

 This is an app created to teach Django 2.2.1 on **NEILYTA TEC I - Semana tecnológica da escola profissionalizante de Massapê**.
-Python 3.6.2 is the python interpreter version used on the project append on .
+Python 3.6.2 is the python interpreter version used on the project.

 The App define five (5) categories: Professores | Alunos | Cursos | Professores que fazem parte da organização do evento | Alunos de destaque and build the CRUD operations for all categories.